 Three-fourths of my family disappears from view around 7 p.m., 7:30 at the latest.

 So I putter around.
 I clean obsessively, watch Outlander and Penn & Teller.
 I listen to a ton of podcasts.
-(I like Alec Baldwin’s for his ego and StoryCorps because it makes me cry.)
+(I prefer Alec Baldwin’s for his ego and StoryCorps because it makes me cry.)
 Around 11 pm or midnight, I trundle to bed, nursing a single malt Scotch and deep-seated resentment.
 This is not how I imagined my life would turn out.

 Among the many things I should have told my younger self on the eve of his proposal to his future wife, the mother of his future children, would be to enquire about her stance on co-sleeping.
 But we were young, in our 20s, in New York City.
 We were more interested in where to eat that night than imagining the difficult decisions of years to come.
 But even if I had managed to Outlander my way back to that moment and get the point across, neither young me nor my young bride-to-be would know where to begin.
 Some things, like co-sleeping or what you do in a street fight, take form only in their moment of fruition.